 I remember seeing this years ago, and it was fairly scary!
 A group of people caught out in the snow discover that an alien species has invaded one of their minds and wants to take over the world.
 The person who has his mind invaded managed to hide in a portion of his mind while the alien takes over the rest of his personality and character!
 Very interesting.

-The Best Lucid Dreaming Movie?
+The Best Lucid Dreaming Movie in 2018?

 Personally, I have to say Inception.
 Maybe because I love Leonardo DiCaprio films, I don’t know.
 I just think the film beautifully portrays what lucidity feels like, and there’s loads of references in it that lucid dreamers ‘just get’.